vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 which is virtually the same, except that there is the index $$i$$ on the timestep $$\Delta t$$, and the stage-cost is scaled by the magnitude of the timestep.

-Of course, this variable timestepping approach could be implemented in any optimal control setting with a receding horizon such as vanilla MPC, dynamic programming approaches, or MPPI (model predictive path integral control){% include sidenote.html text='It is more questionable if this works well for MPPI, since we do not do traditional optimization here which scales with the number of desicion variables.
+Of course, this variable timestepping approach could be implemented in any optimal control setting with a receding horizon such as vanilla MPC, dynamic programming approaches, or MPPI (model predictive path integral control){% include sidenote.html text='It is more questionable if this works well for MPPI, since we do not do traditional optimization here where the compute time scales with the number of decision variables.
 It could work well, as it still reduces the size of the decision space.'%}{% include sidenote.html text='It might even be advantageous in some settings of a trajectory optimization setting to not use completely uniform discretizations.'%}.

-In this post, I will have a look at an iLQR implementation, and a MPC implementation with variable timesteps.
+In this post, I will have a look at a MPC implementation with variable timesteps.
+In the code, there is also an iLQR controller and an MPPI controller with variable timesteps, but I did not properly benchmark it.

 #### Related work
 I always assumed that something similar to what I had in mind here must already have been done _somewhere_, but maybe its just not the thing that the academic community is interested in?